 For very large scale retail operations, the reverse logistics can be too much to handle, or even well out of their core competency.
 Third party retailers usually sell refurbished goods at a fraction of the price of the original.

-With omnichannel retailing comes the concept of omnichannel returns- customers buy on one channel but return through another.
+With omnichannel retailing comes to the concept of omnichannel returns- customers buy on one channel but return through another.
 This is especially true of brands that have a physical store presence.
 For a customer wanting to return a product, it is just easier to take it to the store.

 Some companies have aced cross-channel servicing and returns.
-Irrespective of how you buy your iPhone, you can take it to any store and get it replaced if there is a problem.
+Irrespective of how you buy your iPhone, you can take it to any store and replace it if there is a problem.
 Apple can do this partly because they can afford to, and also because they have a relatively smaller product assortment, so to speak.

 Handling returns is a cumbersome process for retailers and a waste of time for consumers.
 Preventive maintenance is an industry best practice for several retailers who deal with large sales volumes.
-While each company has a different policy and process, preventing returns can be done using for basic steps:
+While each company has a different policy and process, preventing returns can be done using four basic steps:

 - Testing the products: The best way to know more about a product’s performance is to use it yourself.
 If you manufacture or resell goods, it is a good idea to test each product model internally.